My Early Computer Days (pre DOS)

 I had a very good experience with my Sphere and really learned a lot!
 It was difficult to get started, as there was no available software and the methods of loading any you had were crude to non-existent.
 When I received the computer there was no tape interface firmware, as the Kansas City Standard (an industry agreed upon standard for 300 baud recording and playback on a standard audio tape recorder) was still being developed.
 A couple of months later, after the standard was adopted, I received an updated EPROM containing the drivers.

 Initially I would use the built in editor to manually type in the source code for the program in the format for the built in mini-assembler.
 I would then assemble it and run it.
+For short programs, I could just type in the object code in hexidecimal into the debugger.
 This worked well, but of course was a major pain to hand type in the code each time (but less of a pain than toggling switches to input the binary code!).
-I soon interfaced a mechanical punched paper tape reader I had to the parallel input port.
+I soon interfaced a surplus mechanical punched paper tape reader I already had to a parallel input port.
 Using this, I could type the source code on an ASR-33 teletype at work producing a punched tape.
-After hand typing a small loader program, I could then run this tape through the reader and enter the code automatically.
-Before long I had programmed the boot ROMs to directly support the punched tape, eliminating the need to hand type the boot program.
+After hand typing a small loader program, 20 bytes if I remember correctly, I could then run this tape through the reader and enter the code automatically.
+After I discovered we had an EPROM programmer at work, I programmed the boot ROMs to directly support the punched tape, eliminating the need to hand type the loader program.
 While this eliminated the need for a lot of typing, it was very slow.
 The tape reader worked at 10 characters per second, and there were several source characters for every final program byte.
 This resulted in a realistic speed of about 3 bytes per second of program code.

 At a local swap meet, I bought an old Baudot code teletype machine for $10.
 This is only a 5 bit machine, which means it can only define 32 characters.
-There is a code to shift to capitals, and another one to shift back to lower case.
-There are not many special characters.
+There is a code to shift to letters, and another one to shift to numbers and symbols.
+One of the "symbols" was the ringing of a bell.
 I wrote a program to convert the standard ASCII code of the computer to the Baudot code of the printer.
 This is the only time I ever wrote a program in assembly language where it all worked the first time!
 I could now print out the results of my efforts.

 Here I have the Sphere set up and operarting.
 To the right is my Baudot teletype which served as my first printer.
 On the shelf below the teletype is my paper tape reader.